 \subsection{The unit co-norm sphere $\mathbf{S}_x^*$}

-The convex stratification of the dual unit co-norm sphere $\mathbf{S}_x^*$ enjoys a cleaner and more natural ``dual'' statement: \begin{corollary}[{embedded curve complex, \cref{cor:embeddedcx}}] The convex stratification of $\mathbf{S}_x^*$ contains the curve complex for $S$ as a subcomplex $\mathbf{C}_x^*$. \end{corollary} The convex stratification of $\mathbf{S}_x^*$ is comprised of uncountable many convex faces of dimensions varying from $0$ to $3g-4+n$ (\cref{thm:bound}), with many of the faces ``covariantly" labelled by geodesic laminations which support measured laminations.
-Let $\left|\mathcal{ML}\right|$ denote the set of supporting laminations for (projective) measured laminations on $S$, and let $\mathcal{F}$ denote the set of faces of $\mathbf{S}_x^*$.
+The convex stratification of the dual unit co-norm sphere $\mathbf{S}_x^*$ enjoys a cleaner and more natural ``dual'' statement: \begin{corollary}[{embedded curve complex, \cref{cor:embeddedcx}}] The convex stratification of $\mathbf{S}_x^*$ contains the curve complex for $S$ as a subcomplex $\mathbf{C}_x^*$. \end{corollary} The convex stratification of $\mathbf{S}_x^*$ consists of uncountably many faces of dimensions varying from $0$ to $3g-4+n$ (\cref{thm:bound}), with many of its faces ``covariantly" labelled by geodesic laminations which are the support of measured laminations.
+Let $\left|\mathcal{ML}\right|$ denote the set of supporting laminations of (projective) measured laminations on $S$, and let $\mathcal{F}$ denote the set of faces of $\mathbf{S}_x^*$.
 We define an injective map (see \cref{lem:supportset})

-which assigns to the support $|\lambda|\in\left|\mathcal{ML}\right|$ of an arbitrary measured lamination $\lambda\in\mathcal{ML}$ the minimal face $F_{|\lambda|}$ containing the $\iota_x$-image of the set of (projective) measured laminations supported on $|\lambda|$.
+which assigns to the support $|\lambda|\in\left|\mathcal{ML}\right|$ of an arbitrary measured lamination $\lambda\in\mathcal{ML}(S)$ the minimal face $F_{|\lambda|}$ containing the $\iota_x$-image of the set of (projective) measured laminations supported on $|\lambda|$.
 We show in \cref{thm:equisupport} that $F_{|\lambda|}$ consists precisely of the $\iota_x$-image of projective measured laminations supported on $|\lambda|$, thereby deriving the following \begin{corollary}[covariant labelling, \cref{inclusion}] For two arbitrary projective laminations $[\lambda],[\mu]\in\pml(S)$,

 \end{corollary}